How Solitaire Is Transforming Interactive Displays With AI and Secure Collaboration

 Interactive display technology is undergoing a rapid transformation, powered by AI, automation, and user experience redesign.
 What began as a shift from chalkboards to projectors has now evolved into intelligent, context-aware, collaborative ecosystems that can generate content, personalise learning, and significantly reduce teacher workload.
 In India, where smart classrooms, hybrid work, and public-sector digital transformation are accelerating, the demand for advanced, AI-integrated interactive solutions is rising sharply.

-In this landscape, Solitaire, the display technology brand under PROINTEK, is positioning itself not just as a hardware manufacturer but as a full-stack innovation engine.
-In a conversation with DQ Channels, Dr Ramya Chatterjee, Chief of Solitaire Brand Business and CEO & Director at PROINTEK, explains how AI is redefining teaching, collaboration, security, and India’s global ambitions in the IoT and display ecosystem.
+In this evolving landscape, Solitaire - the interactive display technology and unified communication brand under Supertron Electronics - is positioning itself not merely as a hardware manufacturer, but as a full-stack innovation engine.
+In a conversation with DQ Channels, Dr. Ramya Chatterjee, CEO of the Solitaire Brand Business and Director at Prointek Global Innovations (the proud subsidiary and product innovation arm of Supertron Electronics), discusses how AI is redefining teaching, collaboration, security, and India’s global ambitions in the IoT and display ecosystem.

 AI Is Transforming How Classrooms Create and Consume Content

-Dr Chatterjee notes that the role of AI in education has shifted dramatically in just two years.
+Dr. Chatterjee notes that the role of AI in education has transformed dramatically in just two years.
 “AI has changed our lives in the last two years.
-Every aspect of our life, every industry is impacted by AI, so in education.”
+Every aspect of our life, every industry, is impacted by AI - so is education.”
 The traditional “chalk-and-talk” classroom first evolved into projector-based teaching, then into interactive panels.
-But today, the paradigm has shifted again from static content to real-time, AI-generated, dynamic learning environments.
+But today, the paradigm has shifted once again - from static content to real-time, AI-generated, dynamic learning environments.

+Solitaire’s flagship platform, “Solitaire Digital Canvas Pro Pro,” is built on this philosophy.
+“The basic fundamental is to create a free platform for teachers where they can create their own content.”
+He explains how AI drives this capability: “You walk into the classroom and write ‘human heart.’
+It will convert that into recognisable text.
+Then, with one click, it will automatically generate relevant content, videos, graphics, and text within a few seconds.”
+He adds, “Not only that - the platform also creates test questions on a given topic according to the grade of the students, helping teachers evaluate them as well.”
+This isn’t merely a convenience feature; it’s an intentional effort to reduce teacher fatigue.
+“Teachers are always overloaded - taking attendance, completing the syllabus within the stipulated time, spending hours on assessments, sharing feedback with parents - everything is the teacher’s responsibility.”
+The core product design and development philosophy is to use AI to support teachers - the “superheroes” of education.
+“Our intention is to see how technology can make a teacher’s life easier.
+That is the intention.”

 Embedding Security at the Hardware and Software Level